MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bamboohr-connector.md

 ## Prerequisites

-Before you create a BambooHR connector, you must:
+Before you create a BambooHR Copilot connector, you must:

-**1. Setup Application on BambooHR Developer Portal**
+**1. Set up the application on BambooHR Developer Portal**

 Companies and developers need to work with BambooHR to get access to BambooHR developer portal.